Its-Yayo/Macro-Calc/README.md

 # Macro-Calc

-Single project that handles a calculator made with Rust.
+Single project that handles a macro calculator made with Rust.
 I made this repo public cuz why not lmao.
 I use cargo to build the project (as a normal Rust dev).
 This project is actually made to learn Rust in a nutshell.

 ## Local
 If you are an obsessive like me, you can clone this project and test it by yourself.
 Remember you should have [cargo](https://crates.io/) installed